 Public Review and Comment

-This Initial Study will be available for a 30-day public review and comment period as described in the Notice of Public Hearing.
-Comments must be received during the comment period to be considered prior to the meeting.
+This Initial Study was available for a 30-day public review and comment period as described in the July 3rd posted Notice of Public Hearing and Board Resolution.
+Comments were received during the comment period and considered prior to the adoption hearing of the General Order.
+Comments were considered and addressed comprehensively by staff changes to the General Order and associated Initial Study and Mitigated Negative Declaration.

-Prior to transmitting the draft Initial Study for public comment, the State Water Board notified Native American Tribes of the opportunity to consult, identify, and address potential adverse impacts to tribal resources of cultural, historical, and/or archaeological significance (Tribal Cultural Resources).
+Prior to the public review and comment on the draft Initial Study, the State Water Board notified Native American Tribes of the opportunity to consult, identify, and address potential adverse impacts to tribal resources of cultural, historical, and/or archaeological significance (Tribal Cultural Resources).
 The Public Resources Code establishes that “[a] project with an effect that may cause a substantial adverse change in the significance of a tribal cultural resource is a project that may have a significant effect on the environment."
 (Pub.
 Resources Code, § 21084.2.)
 The State Water Board transmitted the consultation offer on November 8, 2019.
 The Buena Vista Rancheria of Mi-Wuk Indian Tribe, Rincon Band of Luiseño Indian Tribe, and Wilton Rancheria Tribe submitted requests for consultation.
 Mitigation measures were recommended by the Wilton Rancheria tribe.
 Comments and concerns were considered during consultation with the tribes on June 5, 2020.
+The State Water Board received identified potential impacts from the California Department of Transportation (Caltrans) with no other identified concerns from other trustee agency outreach prior to the public review.

 If you have any questions about document availability or the public review and comment process, please contact Stephanie Torres at (916) 341-5572 or stephanie.torres@waterboards.ca.gov.